 In an industry notoriously difficult to find sustainable staff in, an effective training strategy is crucial.
 With seasonal staff coming and going, employers in the hospitality sector find themselves needing to efficiently train up inexperienced personnel.
 Increasingly, organisations from McDonald’s to your local chippo are recognising eLearning as a sustainable and affordable way to do so.
 Cost-effective, seamless, and scalable, online learning is taking the hospitality sector by storm, from world-renowned hospitality course content community Typsy to the Australian hospitality-based mental health course, R U OK?

 On a more local scale, VMP eLearning recently developed a series of elearning modules with celebrity chef Maggie Beer.
 The project aims to allow a wide range of learners to join in on Maggie’s classes as she shares her recipes in an online format.
 By optimising Maggie’s courses while increasing the efficiency of operations in commercial kitchens Australia-wide, eLearning provides a win-win!

 From Virtual Reality to ‘serious games’, VMP eLearning takes a look at the biggest eLearning trends for 2019!

-“Well done!” and “try again!” are the most commonly used forms of feedback, but what do they really teach your learners?
+What do “Well done!” and “try again!” really teach your learners?
 According to science, approximately diddly squat.